Sample-based detectability and moving horizon state estimation of continuous-time systems: Linear systems and sample-based

-where $c_2\in\mathbb{R}_{>0}$ is such that $\gamma_2(r)=c_2 r$ satisfies the exponential \iioss bound (\ref{eq:ioss}) for a linear system (compare proof of Theorem~\ref{thm:detect}).
-Note that when applying (\ref{eq:boundy_lin}) to the essential supremum of $|\Delta y(t)|$ in each of the $\vartheta$ subintervals, the resulting bounds involve the past interval $[t-T,t]$ which may extend into the preceding subinterval.
+where $c_2\in\mathbb{R}_{>0}$ is such that $\gamma_2(s)=c_2 s^2$ satisfies the exponential \iioss bound (\ref{eq:ioss}) for a linear system (compare proof of Theorem~\ref{thm:detect}).
+Note that when applying (\ref{eq:boundy_lin}) to the essential supremum of $|\Delta y(t)|^2$ in each of the $\vartheta$ subintervals, the resulting bounds involve the past interval $[t-T,t]$ which may extend into the preceding subinterval.
 Hence, due to splitting the complete interval $[T,t]$ in $T$-long subintervals, the resulting bounds from applying (\ref{eq:boundy_lin}) can overlap only between neighbouring subintervals.
-This overlap accounts for the factor two in the bound (\ref{eq:sufconK1}).
+This overlap accounts for the additional factor two in the bound (\ref{eq:sufconK1}).
 Since we assume sample-based observability in any $T$-long interval, (\ref{eq:sufconK1}) also holds for all $K_i\in K$ by definition.
-Thus (\ref{eq:suffcond}) holds with $\alpha_w(r)=2T (\bar\mu \kappa(T)+1)c_2k_wr$, $\alpha_y(r)=2T \bar\mu c_2r$ and $t^*=T$. $ $ \end{pf} This result can be relaxed.
+Thus (\ref{eq:suffcond}) holds with $\alpha_w(s)=4T^2 c_2(\bar\mu \kappa(T)+1)^2k_w^2 s$, $\alpha_y(s)=4T \bar\mu^2\kappa(T)s$ and $t^*=T$. $ $ \end{pf} \begin{rem}

+Note that the proofs of Theorem~\ref{thm:detect} and Theorem~\ref{thm:lin1} are formulated to yield quadratic functions in (\ref{eq:eIOSSsq}) and (\ref{eq:sufconK1}) in order to obtain sample-based exponential \iioss in the form of Assumption~\ref{ass:eIOSS}.
+However, they can also be carried out to yield linear functions in (\ref{eq:eIOSSsq}) and (\ref{eq:sufconK1}) instead. \end{rem} The result in Theorem~\ref{thm:lin1} can be relaxed.
 In fact, it is sufficient that the conditions in Theorem~\ref{thm:lin1} only hold for the part of the system that is not asymptotically stable.
 For this, consider the system in Jordan canonical form with